Add properties and leases

 Workers mark tasks started or complete with notes and optional photo proof, while the landlord keeps status, evidence, notifications, and history in one place.

-The scope is intentionally practical: records, reminders, tasks, and history for small rental operations.
+The scope is intentionally practical: records, reminders, tasks, and history for rental operations.
+Capabilities marked "at launch" go live on launch day.

 Upcoming and overdue actions are generated from leases, obligations, reminder rules, and field work.